eead-csic-compbio/allopolyploids/README.md

 ### Software dependencies

-This pipeline has several software pipelines, which can be installed as explained below in folder [bin/](./bin):
+This pipeline has several dependencies, which can be installed as explained below in folder [bin/](./bin):

 |software|URL|
 |-------|---|